ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/03-xaml.md

 }
 ```

 Notice the use of the `partial` modifier in the C# code?
-This indicates that the `MainWindow` class is only _paritally_ defined in this file (_MainWindow.xaml.cs_) - the rest of the definition exists in another file.
+This indicates that the `MainWindow` class is only _partially_ defined in this file (_MainWindow.xaml.cs_) - the rest of the definition exists in another file.
 That's the previously referenced XAML file (_MainWindow.xaml_).
 Notice in the XAML that the `<Window>` element has the attribute `x:Class="WpfApp1.MainWindow"`?
 That indicates that it defines part of the class `MainWindow` defined in the `WpfApp1` namespace - it's the other part of our file!

 When we compile this project, the XAML is actually transformed into a temporary C# file as part of the build process, and that C# file is joined with the other C# file.
 This temporary file defines the `InitializeComponent()` method, which would look something like this: